Multisample DNA-only#

 # Note: when exporting the notebook as an HTML, plots that use the "go.Figure(fig)" command are saved

-# This code is optional, but will make the notebook cells/figures display across the entire width of your browser
+# This code is optional, but will make the notebook cells/figures display across the entire width of the browser

 from IPython.display import display, HTML